awoie/vp-token-spec/README.md

 The Verifiable Credential (VC) is an assertion issued by an issuer to a certain holder.
 It can be used to assert claims towards a Verifier under some circumstances.
 Either the credential is a bearer credential, i.e. it is not bound to a certain secret that requires proof of control when presenting the credential, or the link between the subject of the credential and the presenter of the credential can be established by other means, e.g. by proofing control over the subject's DID in the same process.

-Verifiable Presentations (VP) are used to present claims whole also cryptographically proofing the link between presenter and subject of one or more credentials.
+Verifiable Presentations (VP) are used to present claims along with cryptographic proofs of the link between presenter and subject of the verifiable credentials it contains.
 A verifiable presentation can contain a subset of claims asserted in a certain credential (selective disclosure) and it can assemble claims from different credentials.

 There are two formats of VCs and VPs: JWT and JSON-LD.
 Each of those formats has different properties and capabilites and each of them comes with different proof types.
 The JWT format can be used with JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-web-token).
 JSON-LD is used with different kinds of Linked Data Proofs and JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-ld).